Occupy Democrats: Influence

-In a 2017 feature on partisan news, BuzzFeed News analyzed weekly Facebook engagements "since the beginning of 2015 and found that Occupy Democrats on the left and Fox News on the right are the top pages in each political category."
-The article added that the pages "consistently generate more total engagement than the pages of major media outlets."
+In a 2017 feature on partisan news, BuzzFeed News analyzed weekly Facebook engagements "since the beginning of 2015 and found that Occupy Democrats on the left and Fox News on the right are the top pages in each political category".
+The article added that the pages "consistently generate more total engagement than the pages of major media outlets".

 Occupy Democrats was named the "Most Influential Progressive Facebook Page" by CrowdTangle in 2015 and by 2017 surpassed 7 million followers.
-During the year 2017, Occupy Democrats was among the 30 sources most frequently shared on Facebook.
+In 2017, Occupy Democrats was among the 30 most frequently shared sources on Facebook.
 In May 2020, almost half of the 40 top-performing videos that mentioned "Trump" on Facebook originated from Occupy Democrats.
 As of October 2022, Occupy Democrats had 10 million followers on Facebook and over 498,000 followers on Twitter.

 In a paper presented at the 52nd Hawaii International Conference on System Sciences, Argha Ray and Joey George concluded that disinformation propagated by Occupy Democrats "has the potential to further deepen the cracks in an already divided society".